bhatti/api-mock-service/README.md

 ```

 Though, you can customize your template with dynamic properties or conditional logic but you can also send HTTP headers
-for Mock-Response-Status to override HTTP status to return or Mock-Wait-Before-Reply to add artificial latency using duration syntax.
+for X-Mock-Response-Status to override HTTP status to return or X-Mock-Wait-Before-Reply to add artificial latency using duration syntax.

 ## Upload Mock API Scenario
 You can customize the recorded scenario, e.g. you can add path variables to above API as follows: